PRIVACY POLICY

 1. Description and scope of data processing

-A Contact form is available on our website, which can be used for electronic contact.
-If a user makes use of this option, the data entered in the input mask will be transmitted to us and stored.
+A contact form is available on our website, which can be used for electronic contact.
+If you make use of this option, the data entered in the contact form will be transmitted to us and stored.

 When sending the message the following data will also be stored: